Getting the most from Good-Gums

 Check out or blog ‘to floss or not to floss’ for extra information about flossing!

-If the condition of your teeth and gums are severe, then you can accelerate your healing by adding interdental cleaning to your oral hygiene routine, in addition to flossing.
-Its intent is similar to flossing, but it gets to some plaque and calculus that your floss can’t get to.
-You can find these straight brushes at almost any pharmacy or grocery store under the name interdental brushes or interproximal brushes.
-Using these brushes, in addition to brushing and flossing, can be so effective for gum recession, and can help gums to grow back so much, that thicker brushes that once fit between teeth without difficulty (such as the regular Oral B’s) might (over time) no longer fit between all your teeth, as gums grow back, so a much thinner brush (such as Soft-Picks brand) would then become more suitable.
+Especially if you have receding gums or if the condition of your teeth and gums are severe, then you can accelerate your progress by adding interdental cleaning to your oral hygiene routine, in addition to flossing.
+Its intent is similar to flossing, but it gets to some plaque and calculus that your floss can’t get to, and it is more effective at massaging the Good-Gums solution into the gums.
+You can find these straight brushes at almost any pharmacy or grocery store under the name interdental brushes or interproximal brushes or proxy brushes.
+They come in different widths, to accommodate the size of the gaps between your teeth.
+Using these brushes, in addition to brushing and flossing, can be so effective for gum recession.
+When the gums start to grow back, the wider brushes that once fit between teeth without difficulty might (over time) no longer fit between all your teeth, so for those spots you should switch to a thinner brush.

 - Put a pinch of Good-Gums in your mouth, as you did when using floss, but this time slide an interdental brush (i.e., interproximal brush) between your teeth at the gum line.